alexbk64/numerical-methods/README.md

       <li>
         <a href=insert_here>Delta-gamma approximation:</a> uses (crude) Monte Carlo simulations to build the P&L distribution of a plain vanilla call option, via delta-gamma approximation.
 VaR at a given confidence level is computed by finding the appropriate quantile of the simulated distribution.
       </li>
       <li><a href=insert_here>Full revaluation:</a> uses (crude) Monte Carlo simulations to build the P&L distribution of a plain vanilla call option, via full-revaluation.
-That is, the option is revaluated for each simulated scenario.
+That is, the option is revaluated via the BS model for each simulated scenario.
 VaR at a given confidence level is computed by finding the appropriate quantile of the simulated distribution.
       </li>
     </ul>
   </li>